 They are both generally healthy dogs, but the German Shepherd has a shorter lifespan, averaging anywhere between 7 to 10 years, whereas the Husky enjoys a much longer life between 12 to 14 years.
 Before getting any dog, it is important to thoroughly research every health issue that they are prone to, just so you know what symptoms to look out for.

 The German Shepherd and the Siberian Husky will require approximately the same amount of food, at around 3 cups a day.
-The easiest way to keep your dog healthy, alongside regular exercise, is to feed him top quality kibble to ensure that he gets the best nutrients.
+The easiest way to keep your dog healthy, alongside regular exercise, is to feed him top-quality kibble to ensure that he gets the best nutrients.
+The right dog food for your Husky will be largely a personal choice, as long as it meets nutritional requirements based on age range.
+A German Shepherd’s food is usually best when it’s an active formula.

-A low calorie diet will be better suited to dogs who suffer from joint dysplasia, particularly the German Shepherd as he suffers from both the elbow and the hip abnormalities, as this can help to prevent joint issues.
+A low-calorie diet will be better suited to dogs who suffer from joint dysplasia, particularly the German Shepherd as he suffers from both elbow and hip abnormalities, as this can help to prevent joint issues.
 If in any doubt, speak to your Veterinarian who can point you in the right direction.

 The German Shepherd should be bathed once every 8 weeks or so, whereas the Husky is known to be a self-cleaning pup, who will only need a bath a few times every year.
-Neither of these guys have a strong doggy odor, and they are average on the drooling scale.
+Still, getting a shampoo that’s specifically recommended for the husky or the shepherd is recommended.
+Neither of these guys has a strong doggy odor, and they are average on the drooling scale.

 Both the German Shepherd and the Siberian Husky cost, on average, $1,000 and up from a reputable breeder.
 Of course, the price will significantly increase if you are seeking a pooch from an award-winning bloodline.
 As with any dog, it is important to thoroughly research breeders to ensure that they are reputable and ethical.